top of page

 ABOUT ME

-My first book, British Grand Strategy in the Age of American Hegemony, will be published by Oxford University Press in early 2024.
-My work has been published in academic journals such as the European Journal of International Security and International Politics, as well as outlets such as War on the Rocks and Engelsberg Ideas.
-I have also written for the UK in a Changing Europe, a think tank that produces independent research on UK-EU relations.
+I am the author of British Grand Strategy in the Age of American Hegemony (Oxford University Press, 2024) and co-editor (with Professor Greg Kennedy) of Transatlantic Storms in Anglo-American Relations: How the Alliance Weathers Crises (Georgetown University Press, 2026).
+My work has also been published in academic journals such as the European Journal of International Security and the Journal of Strategic Studies, as well as outlets such as War on the Rocks and Engelsberg Ideas.

 One of my goals is to produce academically rigorous research which is accessible and useful for policymakers.
 To that end, I have submitted written evidence to three parliamentary inquiries on British foreign policy.
-I also regularly provide support and historically informed analyses to civil servants and the armed forces.
+In addition, I regularly provide support and historically informed analyses to civil servants and the armed forces.
+I have also written policy papers for think tanks such as the Council on Geostrategy and the UK in a Changing Europe.

 I hold a First in Politics from the University of Durham, where I was the beneficiary of a Vice-Chancellor’s Scholarship for Academic Excellence.
 I then studied for an MPhil in International Relations at the University of Cambridge, for which I was awarded a Distinction.
 Between finishing my studies in Cambridge and commencing the DPhil at Oxford, I worked in the private sector and volunteered on two national political campaigns in Australia and the UK.